rp42/moneyguru/help/en/basics.rst

     * **Current:** The cash flow of the account for the current date range.
     * **Last:** The cash flow of the account for the last date range.
 For example, if in a month range, the Last column shows the cash flow for the month prior to the current one.
 Year-to-date is a special case and under it, the Last column displays the last year's cash flow.
     * **Change and Change %:** Same as in the balance sheet.
-    * **Budgeted:** The amount of budget assigned to this account left to allocate in this current date range.
-This means that, if your budgets correctly reflect reality, Current + Budgeted should be your actual cash flow at the end of the date range.

 Transactions
 ------------